3.5.3 CCS - hourly rate caps

 The hourly rate caps are:

 Note: The hourly rate caps will be increased by the CPI at the commencement of each financial year.
-The figures in this topic relate to the 2018-19 financial year (for CCS purposes 2 July 2018 to 30 June 2019).
+The figures in this topic relate to the 2023-24 financial year (to take effect on 10 July 2023 for CCS and ACCS purposes).

 Child attending school

 For the purpose of the hourly rate caps, a child is taken to attend school from the first day of scheduled physical attendance, and where any of the following apply:

 - the child has turned 6